Pulmonary Rehabilitation Pulmonary Rehabilitation

 Pulmonary rehabilitation can help you gain strength, reduce symptoms of anxiety or depression, and make it easier to manage routine activities, work, and outings or social activities that you enjoy.

 Pulmonary rehabilitation has few risks.
-Rarely, physical activity during the program can cause problems, such as injuries to your muscles and bones.
+In rare cases, physical activity during the program can cause problems, such as injuries to your muscles and bones.
 If serious problems occur during the supervised sessions, your pulmonary rehabilitation team will stop the physical activity right away, give you the appropriate treatment, and contact your doctor.

 To help design your pulmonary rehabilitation plan, your healthcare team may do one of the following tests:

-Your pulmonary rehabilitation plan may include one or more of the following:
+Your pulmonary rehabilitation plan may include the following training and education: